CLIOPATRA: Extracting Private Information from LLM Insights: Introduction

 \section{Introduction}

-The surge in the popularity of AI assistants has provoked interest in analyzing how users interact with them~\cite{appel2025anthropic,chatterji2025people}.
-As a result, researchers have begun to curate and release third-party datasets such as WildChat~\cite{zhao2024wildchat} and LMSYS~\cite{zheng2024lmsyschatm} by collecting real-world user interactions with popular models.
-In addition, AI providers are developing platforms that analyze and provide insights from first-party usage~\cite{tamkin2024clio,chatterji2025people,liu2025urania}.

-While these efforts enable a variety of valuable use cases~\cite{ouyang2023shifted,mireshghallah2024trust}, interactions with AI assistants can be highly sensitive, often including private information, e.g., medical, corporate, or other demographic data~\cite{mireshghallah2024trust}.
-Consequently, these datasets and platforms must employ privacy-preserving techniques to protect user privacy.
+The surge in the popularity of AI assistants is naturally prompting interest in analyzing how users interact with them.
+Specifically, several AI providers~\cite{tamkin2024clio,chatterji2025people,costa-gomes2026how,liu2025urania} have developed platforms that analyze and provide insights from proprietary chat data.
+These tools have already been used to conduct studies in multiple domains, ranging from general chatbot use~\cite{tamkin2024clio,chatterji2025people,shen2026guidance} to education~\cite{handa2025education}, economic patterns~\cite{handa2025economic}, and health~\cite{costa-gomes2026how,anthropic2025affective}.
+However, interactions with AI assistants can be highly sensitive, often including private information, e.g., medical, corporate, or other demographic data~\cite{mireshghallah2024trust}.
+Consequently, these platforms need to employ privacy-preserving techniques to protect user privacy.

-In this paper, we focus on \clio~\cite{tamkin2024clio}, a system developed by Anthropic to provide privacy-preserving insights about user conversations with \url{claude.ai}.
-Specifically, \clio claims to provide ``defense in depth'' by chaining multiple language models (LMs) and providing multiple layers of privacy protections (PII redaction, clustering, filtering, and LLM-based privacy auditing).
-The system has been empirically evaluated to have ``undetectable levels'' of privacy violations during internal testing, with the risk of failure across multiple stages found to be ``unlikely''~\cite{tamkin2024clio}.
+While some systems, e.g., URANIA~\cite{liu2025urania}, provide formal guarantees of privacy, others~\cite{tamkin2024clio,chatterji2025people,costa-gomes2026how} take a heuristic approach---we refer to these as ``LLM-based insights systems.''
+These systems follow a defense-in-depth approach by chaining multiple language models (LMs) to redact PII, cluster similar chats together, and generate aggregated insights, under the assumption that the risk of failure across multiple layers of heuristic protections is unlikely~\cite{tamkin2024clio}.

-Although privacy attacks based on prompt injection against retrieval-augmented generation (RAG) are known to exist~\cite{anderson2024my,chaudhari2024phantom,naseh2025riddle}, these systems are typically simpler, involve only one LM, and do not incorporate privacy-preserving techniques.
-Therefore, it is unclear whether an adversary can simultaneously breach all layers of privacy protection and extract private information from \clio.
-Nevertheless, the protections \clio provides are heuristic and primarily rely on the LMs' ability to effectively filter out personally identifiable or sensitive information.
-This motivates us to put Clio's privacy guarantees to the test.
+In prior work, there are privacy attacks based on prompt injection against retrieval-augmented generation (RAG) systems~\cite{anderson2024my,chaudhari2024phantom,naseh2025riddle}, but these systems are typically simpler, involving only one LM, and do not incorporate privacy-preserving techniques.
+Thus, it is unclear whether an adversary can simultaneously break all layers of privacy protections and extract private information from more complex LLM-based insights systems.
+Nevertheless, the protections these systems provide are heuristic and primarily rely on the LMs' ability to effectively filter out personally identifiable or sensitive information.